Excerpted from Appendix A

 Fig.2 : The four levels of skill in the Multiskills Matrix

 The requirements for each level must be customized to each company’s activity and maturity.

 The number shown on the skill buffer symbol indicates the average level of employee skill, calculated using the green squares, that a group of skills, a function or a department can demonstrate.

 As with all Demand Driven buffers, color is considered first.
 Then, within the highest priority color, strategic decisions about training plan priorities start with the group of functions having the lowest number.

-Fig.3 : DDSM promoting flow: calculation for the two departments shown in figure 1
+Fig.3 : DDSM promoting innovation: calculation for two departments shown in Fig.1 before DDI trainings

 Dilemma between competencies and competitivity

 • design and manufacture of robots for the nuclear industry